axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-sql/reference-destination-sql/_index.md

 | Type:    | string list                           |
 | Default: | "date", "facility", "host", "program" |

 *Description:* The list of columns that are indexed by the database to speed up searching.
-To disable indexing for the destination, include the empty `indexes()` parameter in the destination, simply omitting the `indexes` parameter will cause `syslog-ng` to request indexing on the default columns.
+To disable indexing for the destination, include the empty `indexes()` parameter in the destination, simply omitting the `indexes` parameter will cause AxoSyslog to request indexing on the default columns.

 The {{% param "product.abbrev" %}} application will create the name of indexes automaticaly with the following method: